Before Your Cruise – General Croatia Cruise Info

 Does the ship sail at night time?

 No, the ship does not sail at night time.
 The ships dock every afternoon in a new port, and then stay there overnight.
 Once the ship is docked you can come and go to the ship as you please all evening.

 The engines do not run at night time while the ship is docked, so there is no engine noise while you are sleeping.
 The air-conditioning still runs during the evening as the ship is powered from the dock.

 The ships leave port early the following morning, at a time allocated on the day by the local port authority, so we cannot give you an exact time.
 Usually they depart between 6am and 8am.
 The buffet breakfast is usually served from 7am to 9am onboard in the dining area, while you are moving to towards your first stop of the day.

 3. Food & Drink

 Dishes served are a combination of Mediterranean and international cuisine, adapted to the taste of our guests.
 Our Head Chef also aims to present traditional Croatian dishes to your pleasure.
 A selection of complimentary fresh fruit is available all day long on Deluxe cruises.

-Guests are kindly asked to inform us as soon as possible of any dietary preferences, such as diabetic, gluten free, vegetarian, vegan, etc. Our galley team will make reasonable efforts to accommodate these requests.
+Guests are kindly asked to inform us of any dietary preferences, such as diabetic, coeliac, gluten-free, vegetarian, vegan, etc as soon as possible.
+Our galley team will make all reasonable efforts to accommodate coeliac or serious food allergies, and do our best with other requests.

 What is half-board?
 What meals are included on my cruise?